jubalh/awesome-package-maintainer/README.md

 # Awesome Package Maintainer
 *or How to Become a Packager*

-Hint: Use GitHubs TOC icon at the upper left corner of this Readme for easier navigation.
+Hint: Use GitHubs TOC icon at the upper right corner of this Readme for easier navigation.

 Goals:
 * short general introduction on what are packages and why we have them